Howard E. Ruiz-Harrison

 For Registration and/or information please contact Harrison International, 510 898-5182, email@example.com

-NRACertified Instructor Courses are given by an NRA Training Counselor.
-As an NRA Training Counselor I give a two day Certified Instructor Course every month in the one of following subjects: Pistol Instructor, Rifle Instructor and Chief Range Officer.
+NRA Instructor Courses are given by an NRA Training Counselor.
+As an NRA Training Counselor I give a two day Instructor Course every month in the one of following subjects: Pistol Instructor, Rifle Instructor and Chief Range Officer.

-The 1st Day is the NRA Teaching Method TPI (Total Participant Involvement) which involves the whole classroom in interactive participation.
-During this day we study the different ways that an individual takes in instruction both verbal and non verbal.
+The 1st Day is the NRA Teaching Method TPI (Total Participant Involvement) which involves the whole classroom.
 The 2nd Day applies TPI to a given subject, i.e. Pistol, Rifle, CRSO.
 The ideal class has 6 - 8 participants or 3-4 pairs.
 A pair will develop and present a presentation which is then commented on by the other students and then each of the other pairs will do the same.
-The Instructor Course fee which includes extensive NRA Student Material is $250.
+The Instructor Course fee is $300.
+Classes by arrangement.

-Register at http://www.nrainstructors.org/searchcourse.aspxand I will be notified by automatic email
+Register at http://www.nrainstructors.org/searchcourse.aspx I will be notified by automatic email.

 NRA Level 1 Rifle Coach Workshops